pytorch/pytorch.github.io/README.md

 The website is hosted on [Github Pages](https://pages.github.com/) at [https://pytorch.org](https://pytorch.org).

-To deploy changes, merge your latest code into the `sites` branch.
+To deploy changes, merge your latest code into the `site` branch.
 A build will be automatically built and committed to the `master` branch via a CircleCI job.

 To view the status of the build visit [https://circleci.com/gh/pytorch/pytorch.github.io](https://circleci.com/gh/pytorch/pytorch.github.io).